Fever in children

 Diagnosis

 Body temperature can be measured in different ways.
-With small children it is particularly important that it can be done quickly and with as little effort as possible – such as dressing and undressing or keeping still.
+For young children, it is particularly important that it can be done quickly and with as little effort as possible – such as dressing and undressing or keeping still.
 Many parents first place their hand on their child's forehead or neck to check whether it feels hot.

 Treatment

-But treatment with fever-reducing medication such as acetaminophen (paracetamol) or ibuprofen can help if the child has a high fever – above 39.5°C (103.1°F) – or is feeling very unwell.
+But treatment with fever-reducing medication such as acetaminophen (paracetamol) or ibuprofen can help if the child is in pain too or is feeling very unwell.
 This medication can be used in the form of a syrup or a suppository.
 The correct dose will depend on the child's age and body weight, as described in the package insert.
-If the fever is treated with paracetamol or ibuprofen but still hasn't gone down after one to four hours, it's best to seek medical advice.
+If the child's condition worsens after taking acetaminophen (paracetamol) or ibuprofen, you should seek medical advice.

 Important

-Children shouldn't use acetylsalicylic acid unless the doctor says it's okay to use it.
+Children shouldn't be given acetylsalicylic acid (the drug in medicines like Aspirin) unless the doctor says you should.
 This is because it can cause a rare but dangerous side effect called Reye’s syndrome in children and teenagers.

 Everyday life